pake007/simple-clone/README.md

 Option :plus_text and :minus_text, specify the text of plus and minus icons instead of '+' and '-'

+Option :limit, which takes a number value, specify the maximum clones in the group.

 ### Customize
 Simple-clone provides a very simple css, you can easily customize youself, like setting the img for the '+' and '-' button.